MaxRobertsDear/CV/README.md

   * Not got a big drinking culture?
 That's fine.
 Climbing and white water rafting are just as fun!

 **Winner of Blogging competition, with my blog post featured in [Makers' article]( https://blog.makersacademy.com/we-are-all-makers-blog-winners-f88fd42c3369)**

+**[Strategy Workshops](https://www.maxrobertsdear.com/Strategy-Coaching/) - I run 1-on-1 workshops with the aim of helping my peers realise how to use their time most effectively during their job hunt.**

 ## <a name = "githubProjects">Projects</a>